When you have a latex allergy, going to the doctor or dentist can be tricky. There are ways you can minimize the risks.

 - If you have a significant latex allergy, always wear a medical alert necklace or bracelet to let people know in case you need emergency care.

-- If you’ve had a severe reaction, talk to your doctor about getting an Auvi-Q or EpiPen (epinephrine shot).
-Always carry it with you.
+- If you’ve had a severe reaction, talk to your doctor about getting a prescription for autoinjectable epinephrine such as an EpiPen.
+Learn how and when to use it.